rvion/CushyStudio/readme.md

-# Intuition
+# ComfyIDE & ComfyScript

--   a dev-oridented IDE to build and run any stable diffusion pipeline.
+monorepo for _ComfyIDE & ComfyScript_

--   a typescript SDK to integrate any complex stable diffusion pipelines into your project
+**ComfyScript**: a typescript SDK to integrate any complex stable diffusion pipelines into your project

+**ComfyIDE** an IDE to design and experiment with stable diffusion pipelines

+# Goals:

+-   type-safety everywhere
--   type-safety everywhere and best-in-class editor support both for `generated SDK` and `standalone IDE`
+-   best-in-class editor support both for `generated SDK` and within the `standalone IDE`.
--   a SDK generator toolkit to generate SDKs for your own language.
--   built on top / aims to merge with the ComfyUI project.

 ---